 The Ladder: Supporting students towards successful futures, and confident career choices.

-This will be my first book commissioned by a publishing house – Crown House Publishing – and is a distillation of the past 15 years of working with young people to support and develop their skills, overcome challenges and improve their self-awareness.
+This is my first book commissioned by a publishing house – Crown House Publishing – and is a distillation of the past 15 years of working with young people to support and develop their skills, overcome challenges and improve their self-awareness.
 Alongside IE, as the Enterprise Director of National Careers Week it is my role to explore the ways young people access future thinking and ambition – not just the practical steps but the personal and attitudinal ones too.

-The book is about how using a few simple and largely cost-free ideas, subjects can link to the future and inspire all students towards a fulfilling and happier future.
+Designed for all teachers, SLT, HoY and Heads of Subject, #TheLadder is about how using a few simple and largely cost-free ideas, subjects can link to the future and inspire all students towards a fulfilling and happier future.
 Including background research on inequality and what we can do to overcome it, the book also includes dozens of resources and tools to support schools in bringing the future to life in all aspects for our young people.

-As of 21st September here is the final cover art, and for details of the book and pre-order information please go to the Independent Thinking Press website: https://www.independentthinkingpress.com/books/teachingskills/the-ladder/
+Here is the final cover art, and for details of the book and pre-order information please go to the Independent Thinking Press website: https://www.independentthinkingpress.com/books/teachingskills/the-ladder/

 Back Row Boys.